LISTINGS, How to Get the Discounts, and FAQs about HER Helmet Thursdays

 (The blue or “bold” black text below are all links–click them for more info.)

 - How did The HER Helmet Thursdays Project get started?
-Monterey County Weekly asked too.
-And they invited us to write “Wheel the Earth” to tell the story.
+Monterey County Weekly asked that question too.
+And they invited Mari to write “Wheel the Earth” to tell the story.
 The Weekly also teamed up with eleven local bike shops to celebrate the 5th Anniversary of the project in 2014.

 - It sounds like a bike safety project for females!
 It isn’t, but it makes sense that it may first be perceived that way.
 The discounts are for all people regardless of gender.
 Listen to a 2-minute audio from KUSP, or read the transcript, “What’s up with the bike helmet buzz?”

 - Does CA law require wearing a helmet?
 Only if you are under age 18, per VC section 21212.
 See California bike laws and skills/safety tips in the Tips for Bicycling Monterey County guide, and Bicycling Monterey posts such as this and this.)

 - Then why the helmet in HER Helmet Thursdays?
 A helmet avoids the need for a plastic card, coupon, punch card, etc. It was simply chosen as the evidence of bicycling, because it is a common accessory.
 See “It’s not about wearing a helmet.”